DCP-Project/minnow-prototype/README.md

 Minnow searches /etc/minnow and the current directory for `minnow.conf`.
 Use the provided `minnow.conf.dist` as a starting point.

-The SSL certificate is stored in `cert.pem`.
-At the moment, this is hard-coded.

 The motd is stored in `motd.txt`.
 All lines will be truncated at 200 characters for sanity reasons.